stefan-hoeck/idris2-async/README.md

 This library provides a new data type `Async e es a` for describing cancelable, asynchronous computations that can fail with one of the errors listed in `es` and yield a result of type `a` if all goes well.
-Asynchronous computations need to be run on an `EventLoop e`, which provides an environment of type `e`.
+Asynchronous computations need to be run on an event loop, which provides an environment of type `e`.
 This environment can make additional capabilities available.
-For instance, it can allow us to register timers, signal handlers, or listeners for data streams (such as pipes or sockets).
+For instance, it can allow us to register timers, signal handlers, or provide non-blocking I/O for reading data streams such as pipes or sockets.

 Before we look at a first example, we need to get our terminology straight.